rohusan/adminer-plugin-sqlite/README.md

 ## Note

-- If no databases are found, check the path setting in `CSqlite.php` and file permissions.
+- If no databases are found, check the path setting ($aOpt['vPath']) in `sqlite.php` and file permissions.
-- A direct call to `https://[domain/path]/adminer/adminer.php` opens the unchanged Adminer version.
+- A direct call to `https://[domain]/[path]/adminer/adminer.php` opens the unchanged Adminer version.
-- You might want to set a symlink `index.php`.
+- You might want to set a symlink `index.php` to sqlite.php.

 ## License